Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ### Overview

 We aim at leveraging the current Substrate Frame Recovery Pallet to introduce both an original NFC Recovery based on day-to-day NFC devices (payment/access/transportation cards, smartwatches, car keys, headphones, speakers,or any other NFC tags) and a specific recovery File based on a one-time visual cryptographic code.
-The new recovery setup will allow for only a single or a combination of multiple recovery options (devices/files/social recovery).
+A new recovery setup will allow for only a single or a combination of multiple recovery options (devices/files/social recovery).

 ### Project Details